Investing in the Next Generation

 —Gabrielle Arca, Special Education

-Last year, a team of UO faculty members led by Leslie Leve, a professor in the Prevention Science Institute, secured a $12.5 million grant from the National Institutes of Health to study child growth and development.
-Their achievement is part of COE’s history of research prowess - a history that stretches back over 50 years and has improved the lives of so many.
+Emily Tanner-Smith, Thomson Professor in the College of Education, is a leader in the field of meta-analysis, a discipline that combines data from multiple studies on the same subject in order to draw conclusions from the entire body of scientific evidence.
+Her award-winning research has led to more effective interventions to prevent teenage delinquency.
+Tanner-Smith’s position at the forefront of innovation in her field is a hallmark of the COE’s history of research prowess - a history that stretches back over 50 years and has improved the lives of so many.
 But we’re not resting on our laurels.
-The COE is looking to the future, with the hiring of new tenure-track faculty and our continued leadership in sponsored projects funding, with over $50M in awards last year.
+The COE is looking to the future, with the hiring of new tenure-track faculty and our continued leadership in sponsored projects funding, with nearly $50M in awards last year.
 Help us empower the best and the brightest minds in the nation to keep our legacy strong.
-Read more...

 Your generosity can heal.
 The COE’s educational and related clinical outreach programs serve hundreds of children and adults every year.
-The HEDCO Clinic provides sliding-scale counseling and family therapy, behavioral support for autism, care for brain injury and concussion, and speech-language pathology.
-We are providing vital community benefits and creating new research to benefit families worldwide.
+The HEDCO Clinic provides sliding-scale counseling and family therapy, behavioral support for autism, care for brain injury and concussion, and speech-language pathology, and more.
+We are providing vital community benefits and creating new research to support families worldwide.

 "The Education Department, in a way, is the most important department of the university because it is building people."